Welcome to our comprehensive guide to the Moselle Valley!

 Gorze

-It was in Gorze that the Roman aqueduct that reached Metz began.
-We find some remains of the conduit along the D12 road and then in Ars-sur-Moselle and Jouy-aux-Arches.
+The Roman aqueduct that reached Metz began in Gorze.
+Some remains of the conduit are found along the D12 road and then in Ars-sur-Moselle and Jouy-aux-Arches.

 The place called Croix Saint-Clément offers a magnificent view of Metz (to discover in the afternoon to avoid the backlight).